 ./tools/test-queue-worker-reload: Verifies that Zulip’s queue processors properly reload themselves after code changes.

-./tools/setup/optimize-svg: Checks whether all SVG files for integration logos are properly optimized for size (since we’re not going to edit third-party logos, this helps keep the Zulip codebase from getting huge).
+./tools/setup/optimize-svg: Checks whether all integration logo SVG graphics are optimized. logos are properly optimized for size (since we’re not going to edit third-party logos, this helps keep the Zulip codebase from getting huge).

 ./tools/test-tools: Automated tests for various parts of our development tooling (mostly various linters) that are not used in production.

 Each of these has a reason (usually, performance or a need to do messy

 things to the environment) why they are not part of the handful of